geospatialstudies/space/README.md

 # CityJSON Space Extension

 This repository covers the CityJSON extension file that is developed for 3D modeling of potential interests on celestial bodies.
-It also includes the created CityJSON file for demonstration purposes and their validation results.